AdrianoR85/Python-Automation-Projects/README.md

 ---

-## 📌 Status

-This repository is an ongoing study log and toolset.
-I’m continuing to build more projects to automate different kinds of tasks.
-Contributions, feedback, or ideas are welcome!

----

 ## 📬 Contact

 Feel free to reach out if you have ideas or questions — or just want to geek out about Python automation!